783atulpatel/783atulpatel/README.md

-👋 Hi, I’m @shashankpandey2411
+-👋 Hi, I’m AtulPatel
-👀 I’m interested in Data Science, Machine Learning, AI and Deep Learning 🌱 I’m currently pursing Integrated Mtech CSE with Business Analytics from VIT Chennai 💞️ I’m looking to collaborate on more intrested Machine learning and Deep learning projects and keen to learn deep into that
+-👀 I’m interested in Data Science, Machine Learning, AI and Deep Learning -🌱 I’m currently pursing Integrated Mtech CSE with Business Analytics from VIT Chennai -💞️ I’m looking to collaborate on more intrested Machine learning and Deep learning projects and keen to learn deep into that
 - 📫 How to reach me www.linkedin.com/in/atul-patel-150664239

 <!---